windmill-labs/windmilldocs/docs/misc/8_windmill_compared_to_peers/index.md

 ## Code-based workflow engines

-On the opposite side, you could choose to go on code-based solutions.
+On the opposite side, you could choose to go on solely code-based solutions.
 They give a solid foundation for building your workflows and clean up your code.
 However, these solutions are less intuitive as they are **complex to set up and operate**.
 Also, they do not allow to share scripts easily or build UIs.

-Although these approaches are interesting, **these players do not seek to reduce the same problems as Windmill**.
+Last, they all suffer from slow cold-start and poor latency whereas windmill is always blazing fast.

 examples: _Temporal_, _Airflow_, _Prefect_ & _Dagster_

 <details>
   <summary>More details</summary>

 Airflow and Temporal are the golden standards.
 They are very good, battle tested and scale well.
 They brought all the good abstractions for workflows and from a bird's eye perspective, we are all running DAGs of tasks, sorted in topological order, parallelized where possible and run by a fleet of workers.

 <br/>